andrastantos/brew/docs/cpu/isa_detail_unary.rst

   |    FIELD_D    |       0       |       c       |    FIELD_A    |
   +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+

-*Exceptions*: None
+*Exceptions*: :code:`exc_type`

 *Type variants*: Yes

 Description
 ~~~~~~~~~~~

 Sets type of $rD as denoted by $rA.
 All 32 bits of :code:`$rA` are meaningful in this instruction.
-If an unsupported type is used, an invalid instruction exception is thrown.
-This instruction doesn't change the bit-pattern stored in :code:`$rD`.
+If an unsupported type is specified, a :code:`exc_type` exception is raised.
+The runtime size of the destination is adjusted per the :ref:`size handling<size_handling>` rules.
+Otherwise the bit-pattern stored in :code:`$rD` is not changed.

 .. _rd_eq_type_ra: